Biography

 Artist Statement

-I am particularly interested in the poetry of abstract imagery, what it evokes in terms of movement, sensitivity, delicacy and intensity.
-My compositions are characterized by organic forms, often defined by curved lines that contrast and create distinct spaces through the play of colour.
+I am particularly interested in the poetry that abstract imagery can convey, in what it evokes in terms of movement, sensitivity, emotion, and intensity.